 Ceramic and Stone Tile

 Properly set tile is a lifetime deck that needs almost no maintenance beyond a periodic sweeping and washing.
-An almost infinite variety of colors and patterns make tile an easy match for any decor, and unlike concrete, avoids that "industrial" look that so many object to.
-(For more information on ceramic and stone tiles as a deck surface, skip to Part 7: The (Almost) Maintenance Free Deck
+An almost infinite variety of colors and patterns make tile an easy match for any decor, and unlike concrete and most aluminum decks, avoids that "industrial" look that so many object to.
+(For more information on ceramic and stone tiles as a deck surface, skip to Part 7: The (Almost) Maintenance Free Deck.

 Are you ready for your own dream deck?